-Daryl R. Forsythe, 70, was the Chairman and Chief Executive Officer of NBT from January 2004 until his retirement in December 2005.
+Daryl R. Forsythe, 71, was the Chairman and Chief Executive Officer of NBT from January 2004 until his retirement in December 2005.
 Mr. Forsythe is currently the Chairman of the NBT Board and has held that position since January 2004.
-From April 2001 to December 2003 he was Chairman, President and Chief Executive Officer of NBT Bank, N.A. ("NBT Bank" or the "Bank") from September 1999 to December 2003.
+From April 2001 to December 2003 he was Chairman, President and Chief Executive Officer of NBT and was Chairman and Chief Executive Officer of NBT Bank from September 1999 to December 2003.
 He was President and Chief Executive Officer of NBT and the Bank from January 1995 to April 2001 and September 1999, respectively.
 He is currently a director of Security Mutual Life Ins.
 Co. of New York, New York Central Mutual Fire Insurance Co., and New York Business Development Corp.
 He has been a director of the Bank and NBT since 1988 and 1992, respectively.
 Mr. Forsythe's experience as the former Chief Executive Officer of NBT and the Bank provides the Board with unique insight into NBT's challenges, opportunities and operations.
 His service on additional corporate boards also provides substantial corporate governance experience.

-Patricia T. Civil, 64, served as the Managing Partner of PricewaterhouseCoopers LLP in Syracuse, NY from 1992 until her retirement in 2002.
+Patricia T. Civil, 65, served as the Managing Partner of PricewaterhouseCoopers LLP in Syracuse, NY from 1992 until her retirement in 2002.
 Ms. Civil is currently a director of SRC Inc. and has been a director of NBT and the Bank since 2003.
+Ms. Civil served as director for Anaran Inc. from December 2007 until its sale to a private equity firm in February 2014.
 As a Certified Public Accountant specializing in banking and financial services, Ms. Civil provides the Board with extensive experience in corporate finance and accounting and serves as the Chair of the Audit and Risk Management Committee.
 In addition to her accounting background, Ms. Civil's service as the Managing Partner of the Syracuse, NY office of her accounting firm brings strong executive experience to the Board, and her recent service on the board of another public company provides the Board with additional corporate governance expertise.

-Robert A. Wadsworth, 64, was the Chief Executive Officer of Preferred Mutual Insurance Company from 1997 until his retirement in 2008.
-Mr. Wadsworth is currently the Chairman and a director of the board of Preferred Mutual Insurance Company.
+Robert A. Wadsworth, 65, was the Chief Executive Officer of Preferred Mutual Insurance Company from 1997 until his retirement in 2008.
+Mr. Wadsworth is currently the Chairman, corporate secretary and a director of the board of Preferred Mutual Insurance Company.
 He is also a director of Preferred Services Corp., Preferred of New York Inc., and has been a director of the Bank and NBT since 2001 and 2006, respectively.
 Mr. Wadsworth's service as the Chief Executive Officer of a corporation based in one of NBT's communities brings to the Board strong executive experience and an understanding of the business and consumer needs of a community that NBT serves.
 His service on the boards of several insurance and financial services corporations provides the Board with additional insight into the financial services industry.